addthis/fluxthis.io/docs/about.md

 practices, and write sustainable, bug-free code.

-We use FluxThis in production across multiple teams and have found that these imposes restrictions on convention truly does help reduce code smell, and increase productivity and quality.
+We use FluxThis in production across multiple teams and have found that these imposed restrictions on convention truly do help reduce code smell, and increase productivity and quality.

 ## Migration (made easy)